Fritsl/LibreChatConfigurator/replit.md

 # Overview

-This project (v1.14.1) is a comprehensive web-based configuration interface for LibreChat v0.8.0-rc4, designed to provide a professional, modern UI for managing all 73+ configuration settings.
+This project (v1.15.0) is a comprehensive web-based configuration interface for LibreChat v0.8.0-rc4, designed to provide a professional, modern UI for managing all 73+ configuration settings.
 The application allows users to configure LibreChat settings through an intuitive interface and generate complete installation packages including environment files, YAML configurations, and deployment scripts with proper Docker Compose environment variable passthrough.

 The system implements a full-stack architecture with React frontend, Express backend, and Drizzle ORM for data persistence.
-It features a tabbed configuration interface with real-time validation, configuration profile management, and package generation capabilities with automatic SearXNG service inclusion.
-Web search configuration is fully automated with bidirectional profile normalization, app-level YAML configuration, hardcoded Docker URLs, and proper rate limiting - providing complete out-of-the-box functionality with no manual editing required.
+It features a tabbed configuration interface with real-time validation, configuration profile management, and package generation capabilities.
+Web search providers (SearXNG, Brave, Tavily, Perplexity, Google, Bing) are configured as external services requiring only URL and API key credentials - providing a simple, reliable approach that works consistently across all providers.

 # User Preferences